Consultant Biographies & Specialties

 Fiona is a playwright, screenwriter, and educator who recently graduated from Columbia's MFA program in playwriting.
 They taught two years of University Writing (Readings in Film and Performing Arts) during their time as a graduate student.
 Her approach to research and writing is interdisciplinary, often combining performance, media, and film studies with unexpected fields of thought, so she loves to discuss projects both inside and outside of her disciplinary "wheelhouse."
 When not writing or consulting, Fiona spends their time reading sci-fi novels, sewing and mending, trying out new vegetarian recipes, and watching reality TV with their cats.
 Specialties: American literature, application essays, Art Humanities, comparative literature, creative writing, film & media studies, gender studies, grammar, literary analysis, personal statements, poetry, theatre/playwriting, screenwriting, University Writing

 Jason Takayuki Ueda

-Jason Takayuki Ueda is an assistant director of the writing center.
-He teaches composition at Hunter College and Empire State College.
+Jason Takayuki Ueda is coordinator of the writing center.
+Previously, he has taught composition and worked as a writing consultant at various universities in the city.
 His interests include modern and contemporary poetry, Japanese medieval history, labor studies, media and culture, cooking, and bike riding.
 Jason received a BA from Hunter College and an MFA in poetry from The New School.
 Specialties: American literature, Art Hum, British literature, close reading strategies, comparative literature, East Asian studies, grammar, Lit Hum, MLA style, personal statements and application essays, poetry, University Writing, long projects, American studies.